 The summer after eighth grade arrives (summer 1924), and Richard must once again look for full-time work.
-He works for a woman named Mrs. Bibbs, doing odd jobs, and asks if her husband, who is foreman at a sawmill, can get him work there.
-But after Richard visits and is startled by the heavy lifting, the buzz of the machines, and the dangerous nature of the work, he decides to find something else.
+He works for a woman named Mrs. Bibbs doing odd jobs, and asks if her husband, who is foreman at a sawmill, can get him work there.
+When Richard visits, though, he is startled by the heavy lifting, the buzz of the machines, and the dangerous nature of the work, and he decides to find something else.
 One afternoon, he is walking down the street and runs into a friend from school, Ned Greenley.
 Ned's brother Bob has been killed recently by angry whites who believed that Bob (an employee at a local hotel) slept with a white prostitute.
-Richard is so rattled by this news, and by the violence with which whites “deal with” African Americans, that he takes a day off from his job search, and ruminates alone on his porch.
+Richard is so rattled by this news, and by the violence with which whites “deal with” black people, that he takes a day off from his job search and ruminates alone on his porch.

-One of the greatest fears in the South was the “mixing” of races, or the idea that African Americans and whites could engage in sexual activity and potentially produce offspring.
+One of the greatest fears in the South was the “mixing” of races, or the idea that blacks and whites could engage in sexual activity and potentially produce offspring.
 Of course, the reader also knows that Wright himself is of mixed Native American, European, and African descent, meaning that, at some point in the not-so-distant past, there was exactly this kind of mixing occurring in his family.
-But another tenet of Southern culture was the belief that whites and blacks would never socialize, despite overwhelming evidence that this did happen a great deal across the region.
+Another tenet of Southern culture was the belief that whites and blacks could never socialize together, despite overwhelming evidence that this did happen a great deal across the region.

 Richard discovers that his Uncle Tom has been keeping all his children away from Richard, since Tom still fears that Richard is violent and unhinged (from the episode, several years back, in which Richard defended himself with razors).
-Richard begins his ninth grade school year, again working for Mrs. Bibbs, and vows to leave Jackson at the end of the year.
-His brother returns to Jackson to visit from Chicago, where he has moved (although Richard first reports this move here).
-Richard realizes that his family members love and respect his brother more than Richard, and wonders how he, too, can flee to the north and start his own life.
+Richard begins his ninth-grade school year, again working for Mrs. Bibbs, and vows to leave Jackson at the end of the year.
+His brother returns to Jackson to visit from Chicago, where he has moved (Wright first reports this move here).
+Richard realizes that his family members love and respect his brother more than Richard, and wonders how he, too, can flee to the North and start his own life.

 Richard’s relationship with his brother is not so much strained as nonexistent at this point in the narrative.
-When his brother returns from his stay in the north, Richard finds that the two have relatively little to talk about, and that the family appears to favor Richard’s brother more highly because he has escaped the South.
-But when Richard voices this same desire, to leave and go north, the family does not appear to support his plan, nor his interests in becoming a writer.
+When his brother returns from his stay in the North, Richard finds that the two have relatively little to talk about, and that the family appears to favor Richard’s brother more highly because he has escaped the South.
+When Richard voices this same desire to leave and go North, however, the family does not appear to support his plan, nor his goal of becoming a writer.

 The principal does not feel that Richard is capable of speaking to a mixed audience—perhaps he worries that Richard will say something undiplomatic regarding the fraught racial politics of the region.

-But Richard continues, stubbornly, to want to read his own speech, even after Tom tells him (after having read both speeches) that the principal’s is more polished.
+Richard stubbornly continues to want to read his own speech, even after Tom tells him (after having read both speeches) that the principal’s is more polished.
 Richard borrows money from Mrs. Bibbs, buys a suit (his first), and delivers his own speech, which is received mostly with silent indifference by the audience.
-The principal has indicated that Richard’s stubbornness will likely cost him a teaching job in the school district, despite Richard’s high grades, but Richard believes he has done the right thing, reading his own remarks in the face of overwhelming pressure to conform to the school’s policies.
+The principal has indicated that Richard’s stubbornness will likely cost him a teaching job in the school district, despite Richard’s high grades, but Richard believes he has done the right thing by reading his own remarks in the face of overwhelming pressure to conform to the school’s policies.